Jahia/jahia/bundles/security-filter/README.md

 In order to understand why a call is granted or not, you can set the `org.jahia.bundles.securityfilter.core` package (or `org.jahia.bundles.securityfilter.legacy`, if using legacy mode) to `DEBUG`.
 This will enable log for every permission check, with the API that is being checked and the result, and the grant that matches, if any.
-If no grant match, the list of enabled scopes will give you the information on which grants were unsuccesfully checked.
+If no grant matches, the list of enabled scopes will give you the information on which grants were unsuccessfully checked.
-Here an example of a graphql execution once the logger is enabled:
+Here is an example of a graphql execution once the logger is enabled:
 ```
 2022-03-14 14:14:53,323: DEBUG [PermissionServiceImpl] - ============ Start query check {node=null, api=graphql.GenericJCRNode.path} ============
 2022-03-14 14:14:53,323: DEBUG [ScopeDefinitionImpl] - Grant apis: [view.json.treeRootItem], excludes: [],  - nodeTypes: [jnt:virtualsite] - pathPatterns: [[/sites/.*]]: DENIED